The Clipper Chronicle

 Information for Wagner Families

-Lunch for seventh and eighth grade is at 11:15, and fifth and sixth grade eat at 11:35.
+Lunch for fifth and sixth grade will be at approximately 11:42, and seventh and eighth grade will eat at 11:22.
 Nutrikid numbers used in the previous year will remain the same.
-Wagner students also have a break at 9:05 each morning to visit their locker or have a snack.
+Wagner students also have a short break at mid-morning to visit their locker or have a snack.
 Snack may be brought from home or purchased in the cafeteria.

-There are eight academic classes in the school day.
-Math, science, social studies and language arts occur every day.
+The academic schedule will be on a six-day rotation and there are eight academic classes in the school day.
+Math, science, social studies and language arts make up our core content area classes.
 Students in grade six through eight receive Spanish instruction three times per week and one time per week at fifth grade.
-Specials include physical education, art health, computer and guidance.
+Specials include physical education, art, library, health, computer and guidance.
 Students are provided with planners to record assignments and school events.

 During the school year, students are expected to come prepared daily with materials needed to be successful in their classes – something to write with, assignment book, notebooks, sneakers and/or gym clothes, library books, lunch money, etc. Students are encouraged to remember all of their materials, uniforms, and instruments, and make all social plans before leaving for school each morning.
 In an emergency, students may ask to use the phone in the office.